robang74/redfishos/forum/README.md

 * [An users backup analisys](./users-backup-analisys.md) - The users data backup is a critical matter still not addressed

 More contributes will be add later.

+## Knowhow from the forum

+This is a list of relevant information shared in and collected from the SailFish OS community forum:

+* [Sony Xperia flashing guide](./knowhow/flashing-tools-for-Xperia-phones.md)  - Some pratical knowledge for integrating the Jolla's official procedure

+More contributes will be add later.